virtual-labs/exp-layout-design-iiith/experiment/aim.md

-In this experiment, layout design platform feature is included with layout design rule check (DRC).
+To design transistor-level physical layouts for digital circuits and verify compliance with layout design rules (DRC) to ensure manufacturability and reliability.